 To open your laptop, you'll only need a couple household tools:

 - A size 0 phillips head screwdriver

 - A guitar pick or other piece of thin plastic

 You'll also need some compatible RAM or storage to go in the machine.
 For example, the 2022 Zephyrus G14 laptop we're upgrading in this guide uses DDR5 SODIMM memory, ideally 4800MHz CL40 or better.
 This particular model has 8GB memory on board, with one upgradeable slot supporting DIMMs up to 16GB in size.
 So if I wanted to max out the machine with 24GB of memory, I'd grab a single 16GB stick (16GB stick + 8GB onboard = 24GB total).
 You can find RAM at your favorite e-tailer or brick-and-mortar PC hardware store.

 To upgrade the SSD, look at M.2 PCIe 4.0 NVMe solid-state drives, or SSDs.
 You'll find these ranging from 250GB up to 2TB or more.
 However, since there's only one free M.2 slot, you'll want to buy a new drive with as much storage as you think you'll need for the future.
-In addition, you'll want to back up your data, so pop your new SSD into an M.2 NVMe PCIe USB enclosure, and clone your G14's existing Windows installation onto the new drive first.
-We generally don't recommend installing Windows from scratch, as it won't come with all the drivers and software your laptop did out of the box.
+You can use ASUS Cloud Recovery as described below to reinstall Windows from scratch, with all the important ASUS drivers and software in tow, though this will erase your data, so back it up before continuing.
+Alternatively, you can pop your new SSD into an M.2 NVMe PCIe USB enclosure, and clone your G14's existing Windows installation onto the new drive first.

 When in doubt, check your laptop's product page on rog.asus.com for more information on which types of memory and storage it supports, or ask the reps at your favorite retailer for recommendations.